RoddiPotter/cicstart/README.md

 maturity and building new components required to fulfil the objective "Give a researcher consistent access to data, compute, and storage resources by leveraging existing hardware and software assets".

+This object is acheived with the following goals:

+1. Registering file urls in a searchable catalogue via a REST api.
+2. Accessing files at those urls through a REST api.
+3. Launching software to run in pre-defined VMs in an OpenStack cloud.
+4. Saving the results generated from running software to long term user storage.
+5. Combining these services to simplify or extend the capabilities of software, and exposing them through a REST api.

 This framework is currently accessible on the CANARIE [DAIR](http://www.canarie.ca/en/dair-program/about) network, but may also be downloaded and configured to run on your infrastructure.
 You may wish to download and setup your own platform for access to your specific licensed software and hardware resources not available on the DAIR cloud.